tutorialworks/container-network-demo/troubleshooting/file-permissions/README.md

 -rw-r--r--    1 filebox  apps       2036567 Dec 10 16:32 henlobird.jpeg
 ```

+## Solution

+We found the cause of the problem.
+The app was trying to write to a folder that was owned by the `root` user.
+But the container was running as user `filebox`, and this user didn't have permission to write to the folder.

+So, we fixed the problem by correcting the permissions of the folder in the _Dockerfile_.

+> **Note**
+> It's good security practice to run your container as a non-root user.
+But when you do, you will often encounter some annoying permissions issues!
+So it's important to know how to debug these issues.

 ## Wrapping up

 In this demo, we saw how to debug a file permissions issue in a container.

-We saw that the problem was that the app was trying to write to a folder that was owned by the `root` user, and that the app's user (`filebox`) didn't have permission to write to the folder.
-We fixed the problem by changing the permissions of the folder in the _Dockerfile_.

-It's good security practice to run your container as a non-root user.
-But if you do, you can encounter some annoying permissions issues!
-So it's important to know how to debug these issues.
+Cool troubleshooting tools we used today:

+- `docker ps` to see all containers and their IDs
+- `docker logs <container-id>` to see the logs
+- `docker exec -it <container-id> sh` to start a shell inside the container
+- `ls -al` to list the contents of a folder and show the permissions
+- `whoami` to see which user you're running as
+- `id <username>` to see the user's UID and group
+- `chown -R <username>:<group> <folder>` to change the owner and group of a folder